Entity-Specific Cyber Risk Assessment using InsurTech Empowered Risk Factors: Introduction

 \section{Introduction}

-Cyber risk assessment is a crucial component in cyber insurance underwriting.
-However, as identified in \citet{biener_insurability_2015}, the scarcity of data on historical cyber incidents is one of the major barriers that hinder the development of the cyber insurance market because this prevents pricing models from being effectively evaluated.
-More recent studies, such as \citet{zangerle_modelling_2023}, suggest that marginal improvements have been made over the years, and the shortage of data remains an issue.
-Other than insurers, organizations in need of a better understanding of their own cyber risks also have difficulties in learning from the past to support the assessment.
+Cyber incidents, such as data breaches and ransomware attacks, pose significant threats to modern businesses.
+The consequences of operational cyber risk can compromise the confidentiality, availability, or integrity of information or information systems and ultimately result in financial loss (See \citet{cebula_taxonomy_2014}).
+To mitigate such impacts, many organizations have turned to cyber insurance, which has become an integral component of enterprise risk management.
+From the insurance industry's perspective, cyber risk assessment is a crucial component in underwriting practices, and it typically relies on historical experiences with incidents that caused material losses.
+However, as identified in \citet{biener_insurability_2015}, the scarcity of data on historical cyber incidents is a major barrier that hinders the development of the cyber insurance market because it prevents pricing models from being effectively evaluated.
+More recent studies, such as that of \citet{zangerle_modelling_2023}, suggest that although marginal improvements have been made over the years, the shortage of data remains an issue.
+As well as insurers, organizations in need of a better understanding of their own cyber risks also have difficulties in learning from the past to support the assessment.
 Moreover, the lack of quality data in the public domain limits the ability of researchers to generate insights from empirical studies and build high-performing predictive models.

-\subsection{Data Scarcity Issue}
+\subsection{Data scarcity issue}